jazmit/nixos-parental-controls/README.md

 ## What does it do?

 It allows you to set different parental controls on a per-user basis.
-For example, in the example below `child1` (this is their username) is restricted to a whitelist of educational sites, `child2` just has a blacklist of known adult sites and ad-serving domains blocked and all other users just block ads.
+For example, in the example below `child1` (this is their username) is restricted to a whitelist of educational sites, `child2` just has a blacklist of known adult sites and youtube and all users have ads blocked.

 ## How do I use it?